Himabindu222/Gitlab-project/README.md

-OR make a script for the above commands and run it on both master and slaves enter the below command in the master sudo kubeadm init --pod-network-cidr=10.244.0.0/16   # this command will generate a token to join slave with master

-# Run the output of above command in worker node
+OR make a script for the above commands and run it on both master and slaves enter the below command in the master sudo kubeadm init --pod-network-cidr=10.244.0.0/16   # this command will generate a token to join slave with master, Run the output of this command in worker node

 mkdir -p $HOME/ .kube
 sudo cp -i /etc/Kubernetes/admin.conf $HOME/ .kube/config